projetmbc/_gitbook-testing-examples/README.md

-# gitbook is unuseful !
+# git_essential-testing_examples is unuseful !

-Just for testing some features !
+This repository is just for testing some features !